-But the Church, which has been rocked by a series of historic abuse scandals, received many more complaints of sexual misconduct against the clergy.
+But figures released by the National Catholic Safeguarding Commission (NCSC) showed the Church, rocked by a series of historic abuse scandals, received many more complaints of sexual misconduct against the clergy.

 And officials said there were a number of cases involving child abuse images where the victims could not be identified, meaning the number of overall victims may be much higher.

 There were 79 allegations of abuse against children during the last year.
-These allegations involved 97 different forms of abuse against 118 victims, abused by 83 suspects.
+They involved 97 different forms of abuse against 118 victims, abused by 83 suspects.

-Acting chairman of the National Catholic Safeguarding Commission Chris Pearson: “This report highlights in full the work of the Commission and this announcement is just a snapshot of some of that work and findings over the last year.
+NCSC acting chairman Chris Pearson said: “This report highlights in full the work of the Commission and this announcement is just a snapshot of some of that work and findings over the last year.